Stack-Jacking the Atmospheres and The Earth as Backdoor // V.e.x.i.l. Research Lab

 In practice, this means that contemporary operations manipulate environments: physical, digital, and informational or as instruments of strategic effect.
 Drawing on Svitlana Matviyenko, such environments can take on a distinctly coercive character: a “terror environment… from signal emission and jamming, instrumentalized to rupture or overrun initial communication, to psyops, propaganda, and random digital chaos often used to distort or control it” (Matviyenko, 2024).
 Conflict, in this sense, is an ongoing modulation of the conditions through which action, perception, and communication unfold.

 This modulation does not stop at networks or platforms.
 It extends outward as well as into time, frequency, and matter itself.
 As Anna Greenspan observes in her work China and the Wireless Undertow: Media As Wave Philosophy (2023), our contemporary condition is defined by the convergence of radically different temporal and material scales.
 Alongside the slow, accumulative rhythms of geology exists the luminous, high-frequency domain of the electromagnetic spectrum: “Electromagnetic waves are the material substrate of wirelessness.
 Beneath the entanglements of hardware and politics lies an earthly, cosmic force—highly technological but at the same time wholly natural” (Greenspan, 2023: 19).
-Once frequency is grasped as a manipulable environment rather than an agnostic carrier, the scope of warfare expands again, encompassing spectral control as a form of planetary influence.
+Once frequency becomes something to manipulate rather than simply use, warfare expands again.
+Spectral control can now play out anywhere on the planet.

 From here, environmental shaping shades into deliberate planetary reshaping (Grove, 2019).
-National military and paramilitary operations seek to render the world selectively hostile or permissive, altering geologic, biospheric, and spectral conditions to achieve strategic ends or sculpt “deathworlds” (Mbembe, 2019).
-Warfare in essence unfolds within the threshold where environment itself becomes both medium and weapon.
+National military and paramilitary operations seek to render territories selectively hostile or permissive, altering geologic, biospheric, and spectral conditions to achieve strategic ends or sculpt “deathworlds” (Mbembe, 2019).
+Warfare, in essence, unfolds within the threshold where the operational landscape itself becomes both medium and weapon.

 Finally, this same logic channels and circulates at another scale: the informational environment of addressability and attribution.
-The techniques that blind through frequency or preempt through scarcity are mirrored in strategies of inference and deception: ways of seeing and misseeing that transform how users, endpoints, and agents are identified and targeted within networked space.
+The techniques that blind through frequency are mirrored in strategies of inference and deception: ways of seeing and misseeing that transform how users and endpoints are identified and targeted within networked space[s].
 If the Cloud can function as a university for insurgency, then the User layer is its factory: a theater where communication is double-coded, addressability tactically steered, and the anti-persona learns to hunt.
 We turn there now.

 II.
 Post-User, Pre-Persona: How War Learned to Inhabit Its Own Description

-We now sink through another portal, entering a haunted layer: gothic, inhuman, and only partially legible.
-Some would name it the User layer; others something more amorphous, or more sinister still, in the way it stealthily curates a predatory thicket of signals and behaviors.
+We now sink through another portal, entering a haunted layer: inhuman and only partially legible.
+Some would name it the User layer; others something more opaque, or more sinister still, in the way it stealthily curates a predatory thicket of signals and behaviors.
 We follow the thread of Bogna Konior who contends, “The internet is a dark forest, an ecosystem brimming with agents, scouring for our words and learning from our customs (Konior, 2026: 18)… communication could be potentially double-coded, and seemingly transparent conversations between humans could be encrypted for AIs” (Konior, 2026: 31).
-Further, as Konior spells out “A dark forest strategy would look more like making a hundred anonymous bot accounts to infiltrate enemies by sowing uncertainty and discord.
+As Konior elaborates on the covert operations gestating within networks among human and non-human agents alike, what defines these operations is captured in her description of how: “A dark forest strategy would look more like making a hundred anonymous bot accounts to infiltrate enemies by sowing uncertainty and discord.
 Transparent revelations about “what you think” might achieve little compared to active uses of deception” (Konior, 2026: 32).

-Yet, the dark forest is not a place we enter and leave willingly; it is the condition of being connected at all.
+Ultimately, the dark forest is not a place we enter and leave willingly; it is the condition of being connected at all.
 To signal is to risk being seen; to remain silent is to cede the field.
 Deception is not a choice but an inevitability.
-The only question is whether you will be the one deceived or the one deceiving, and in the forest, that distinction blurs until it disappears.
+The only question is whether you will be the one deceived or the one deceiving, and in the forest, the lines between predator and prey, between the one deceived and the one deceiving, blur until they disappear.

 What Konior theorises as the dark forest condition resonates with Matthew Ford and Andrew Hoskins’s “new war ecology” and with the concept of “larval warfare” (Biswas Mellamphy, 2025).
 As the spaces we inhabit morph into a predatory sensorium, the networks that carry our most intimate communications also track, model, and exploit them in an environment defined by pervasive surveillance and automated extraction.
 In these environments bleeding the digital-physical divide, war “weaponizes our attention and mak[es] everyone a participant in wars without end… [by] collapsing the distinctions between audience and actor, soldier and civilian, media and weapon” (Ford & Hoskins, 2022).